West Easton, Pennsylvania

 West Easton is a borough in Northampton County, Pennsylvania, United States.
-The population of West Easton was 1,257 at the 2010 U.S. census.
+As of the 2020 census, West Easton had a population of 1,237.
 West Easton is part of the greater Easton area and the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 18th century

 West Easton traces its origin to the heirs of William Penn.
 In 1737, the Penns sold 500 acres of land to a James Hamilton, who in turn sold the land to Garrett Moor.
 In 1772, Mr. Moor sold 200 acres of the land to John Philip Odenwelder, Sr.

 19th century

 In 1834, William Penn's son, John Penn, laid out the Village of Odenweldertown.
 Adjoining his acreage was land that eventually became the Village of Mutchlertown in 1872.
 By 1877, Mutchlertown had 35 frame homes.

 West Easton was incorporated by the Court of Quarter Sessions of Northampton County, Pennsylvania on May 30, 1898.
 However, the Decree of Incorporation was not filed until June 6, 1898, making the June 6 date its official date of incorporation.

 Its incorporation was strenuously opposed by a large number of property owners and it was a slim majority who signed in favor of it.
 Only after a heated debate before Judge Schuyler on June 10, 1898, did he deny the minority's objections to incorporation, and upheld the charter granted.
 Odenweldertown and Mutchlertown were successfully merged and became, The Borough of West Easton.
 The first borough officers were elected to office on July 12, 1898.